 Attendance is absolutely crucial to your success in this course.
-Attendance will be taken during every class meeting and it is your responsibility to make sure that you are present when attendance is taken.
+Attendance will be taken during every class meeting and it is your responsibility to make sure that you have signed the attendance sheet.
 You are not permitted to sign the name of another student.
 Falsifying student identities is considered a crime and will be dealt with according to the university's policies.

-Each student is allowed two (2) excused absences, no questions asked (emergencies will be considered on a case-by-case basis).
-Save them for when you really need them; these absences are designed to accommodate such things as family emergencies, illnesses, car troubles, etc. Unexcused absences beyond the first two excused absences will adversely affect your grade.
+Each student is allowed three (3) excused absences, no questions asked (emergencies will be considered on a case by case basis).
+Save them for when you really need them; these absences are designed to accommodate such things as family emergencies, illnesses, car troubles, etc. Unexcused absences beyond the first three excused absences will adversely affect your grade.
 Your success in this course is a function of your level of engagement.
 I am interested in the quality of your remarks rather than the quantity.
-Hence, your thoughtful, attentive, and - most importantly - active participation is essential.
+Hence, your thoughtful, attentive, and active participation is essential.
 If you sleep, engage in non-class-related activities, or interfere with your classmates' ability to learn you will be counted absent for that day.
 Be on time - class will start promptly.
 Leaving early will count as an absence.
 Participation in this course does not include doing work unrelated to this course during class, sleeping in class, or using computers or other personal electronic devices for personal messaging, research, or entertainment.